American Knife and Tool Institute

 Automatic Knives

-Effective July 1, 2022, the possession and transfer restrictions applicable to any “switchblade” knife have been repealed.
-It remains unlawful to conceal carry such knives.
+Effective July 1, 2022, the possession and transfer restrictions applicable to any “switchblade” knife have been repealed, and effective July 1, 2023, “switchblade” knives were removed from the list of concealed weapons prohibited from being carried in public.
 Several statutes impose restrictions applicable to a “switchblade knife” 18.2-309 (transfer of weapons to minors.)
-In the absence of a statutory definition, the Virginia Supreme Court adopted a dictionary definition for such an item in the case of Thompson v Commonwealth, 673 S.E.2d 467 (2009):

 Knives Restricted Under 18.2-308

-Various firearms, cutting instruments, impact, as well as projectile weapons are restricted under 18.2-308.
+Various firearms, cutting instruments, impact, and projectile weapons are restricted under 18.2-308.
 The listed cutting instruments are “dirk, bowie knife, switchblade knife, ballistic knife, machete,” and “razor.”
 None of the listed types except “ballistic knife” are statutorily defined.
 The relevant portion of 18.2-308 reads:

 If any person carries about his person, hidden from common observation, . . . (ii) any dirk, bowie knife, switchblade knife, ballistic knife, machete . . . razor, or (v) any weapon of like kind as those enumerated in this subsection, he is guilty of a Class 1 misdemeanor.